muleyashutosh/plagiarism-checker/README.md

 # Plagiarism Checker

-This is a php script to do plagiarism analysis on a giver paragraph or text.
+This is a php script to do plagiarism analysis on a given paragraph or text.
 It uses the Google Search Requests and Web Scraping to find exact matches of Given data and based on the results calculate the rate of plagiarism.

 ---